 What is an overdraft fee?

-The name says it all.
 An overdraft fee is what a bank charges you any time you withdraw more money from your account than what you have in it.

-If you are covered by your bank’s automatic overdraft service, the bank will cover the charge and it will still get paid.
+If you are covered by your bank’s automatic overdraft service, the bank may cover the charge and it will still get paid.
 Your account balance will dip below zero and you will have a negative balance representing the amount you now owe to the bank.

-|Bank of America||$35|
+|Bank of America||$10|

 1. Opt out of automatic overdrafts